 Today I endure dinners and school functions where the conversations never penetrate deeper than pleasantries.
 It’s a version of masks we all wore long before the cloth and surgical ones that help stave the spread of the latest variant.
 New England mores are a factor, yes, but so are age and socioeconomic class, and I have climbed in both.
 We tsk-tsk the cumulative injustices of the circles we inhabit, rarely naming our contributions.
 I used to bottle up then burst forth when enough rage or alcohol paved the way.
 I’m getting better at naming things in the moment, working to more regularly share the things that course through me.
 I write and teach about systems of oppression, sometimes for a wide audience, but find it hardest to disrupt in my intimate circles.
 That is my complicity.
 I wish others could see theirs.
 I wish we could call each other out.

-The day 5 to 12-year-olds (including my three daughters) are finally eligible to be vaccinated, there is so much activity across my mom groups’ chats: where to book (Did you get a slot?), when to get in to be fully vaxxed by December break.
+The day that five to twelve-year-olds (including my three daughters) are finally eligible to be vaccinated, there is so much activity across my mom groups’ chats: where to book (Did you get a slot?), when to get in to be fully vaxxed by December break.
 Vaccination feels like yet another iteration of what I have come to know, and loathe, about many of my fellow parents.
 The need to be first, to get “the best” for one’s kids at all costs, to post the perfect (post-jab) photo to Instagram.
 I am eager to get needles into my daughters’ arms, which I know is the right thing to do, but I get swept up in the mad race, despite myself.
 I stay up late into the night refreshing my browser, trying to get them appointments, to no avail.
 I throw my phone across the couch, disappointed in myself, not because I didn’t secure an appointment but because I know they will still get vaccinated long before so many in the U.S. and beyond.
 I am, again, wishing for something different that I can’t quite articulate.

 For close to two years my world has been flat.
 Because of the privilege of jobs that my partner and I were able to move remote, I have not set foot in a workplace or hosted anyone in my home since Covid made landfall in the U.S. Most of my friends and colleagues have been reduced to faces on a screen, rectangular boxes with backgrounds that have grown so familiar.
 I notice when people are not in their usual Zoom spots or have put up a new digital background.
 But we have been flattening each other long before early 2020.
 I rely on social media to keep me up to date on who has moved, partnered/unpartnered, or added children and pets to their lives, but I am increasingly alarmed at the battles that rage — stoked by a lack of actual dialog — in the ever-spiraling comment sections and threads.
 I can’t help but fall down rabbit holes of sub-threads and escalating exchanges.
 But I draw the line at participating.
 I save my energy for other tactics.
 When we reduce others to the words they type with two thumbs, often in heightened states, we are not seeing each other.
 We judge typos and autocorrects as if they are character flaws.
 We lack curiosity.

-I am not defending Internet trolls, or those who come online with the goal of tearing down others.
+I am not defending internet trolls or those who come online with the goal of tearing down others.
 I know the pain that results from virtual encounters where I wasn’t my best self.
 Where I caused harm, I have worked hard to make amends.
 I have been implicated in rupturous conflicts that emerged in this 2-D world we are building as we go.
 Jobs lost, friendships ended, families fractured.
 Flattening has been an expediting force.

 Whether or not we ever emerge more fully from a world bound by virtual rectangles, I hope that my daughters won’t be reduced to others’ interpretations of the photos they post on social media.
 That they are not dragged into comment section discourse that goes nowhere.
 I hope we can listen for nuance, and extend grace where accountability is genuine.
 There are models of this, and have been for centuries, they just haven’t been the norm in a settler colonial America.